 Lay readers are members of the congregation who read the Old and New Testament lessons at worship services.
 Candidates audition and attend training sessions and occasional refresher courses.
 Participation is by invitation of the Rector.

 Each Sunday during the Eucharist at the 9:00 and 10:30 services, a team of two prayer ministers is available to pray with individuals at the prayer desk by the west window.
 The duties of a prayer minister are to listen, love, and pray for the needs of those who come for prayer.
 Each team is typically scheduled to serve once a month.
-Prayer ministers are selected in consultation with the Rector
+Participation is by invitation of the Rector.

 Ushers greet arriving members or guests, pass out service booklets, and help people find seats.
 They pass the offering plates, bring up the bread and wine at the Eucharist, and straighten up the pews after the service.
 Ushers also assist with the microphones.

 The verger leads the processional and recessional, directly ahead of the crucifer and/or thurifer.
 Some of the verger’s duties include: